UKHomeOffice/return-of-documents/apps/report-documents-not-received/views/content/documents-not-received.md

 ## Before you start

-You will need
+You will need:

-- the main application's details
+- the main applicant’s details

 - details of what the main applicant applied for

-You will also need one of these reference numbers
+You will also need one of these reference numbers:

-- the record number you received when you submitted the original form (for example ROD123456789)
+- the record number you received when you submitted the original form (for example, ROD123456789)

 - the case ID from the main application